w3c/ServiceWorker/spec/service_worker/algorithms.md

 1. If _serviceWorkerRegistration_.*updatePromise* is not null, then
   1. Reject _serviceWorkerRegistration_.*updatePromise* with a new AbortError.
   1. The browser may abort in-flight requests, parsing or worker execution relating to _serviceWorkerRegistration_.*updatePromise*.
-1. If _serviceWorkerRegistration_.*pendingWorker* is not null, then
+1. If _serviceWorkerRegistration_.*installingWorker* is not null, then
-  1. Terminate _serviceWorkerRegistration_.*pendingWorker*.
+  1. Terminate _serviceWorkerRegistration_.*installingWorker*.
-  1. Set _serviceWorkerRegistration_.*pendingWorker* to null
+  1. Set _serviceWorkerRegistration_.*installingWorker* to null
-  1. The user agent may abort any in-flight requests triggered by _serviceWorkerRegistration_.*pendingWorker*.
+  1. The user agent may abort any in-flight requests triggered by _serviceWorkerRegistration_.*installingWorker*.
 1. Let _promise_ be a newly-created Promise.
 1. Set _serviceWorkerRegistration_.*updatePromise* to _promise_.
 1. Return _promise_.